Vasant Kunj

-Vasant Kunj is a neighbourhood located in New Delhi district of Indian union territory of Delhi.
+Vasant Kunj is a neighbourhood located in New Delhi in the New Delhi district of Indian union territory of Delhi.
 The area is home to several businessmen, actors, cricketers and the former prime minister of India, Manmohan Singh.
 It is located close to Indira Gandhi International Airport and the commercial hub of Gurgaon.
 In the early '90s, Vasant Kunj was the agriculture-based land of Kishangarh Village.
 It has many residential areas under military as Ruchi Vihar and Tarapore Enclave.